Celebrating Seniors - Jerry Lee Lewis is 80 pt 1of3

 Jerry Lee Lewis tried out for the Louisiana Hayride, cut a demo record in 1954 and tried unsuccessfully to get onto the Grand Ole Opry in Nashville in 1955, but it didn’t pan out.
 Meanwhile he continued to play and sing at clubs and honky-tonks.

-He made the trip to Memphis, Tennessee in 1956 to audition for Sun Records producer Jack Clement (Sam Phillips was on vacation); Lewis wanted to see if Sun Records and Sam Phillips could do for him what he had done for Elvis Presley with the young baby boomers.
+He made the trip to Memphis, Tennessee in 1956 to audition for Sun Records founder and music producer Jack Clement (Sam Phillips was on vacation); Lewis wanted to see if Sun Records and Sam Phillips could do for him what he had done for Elvis Presley with the young baby boomers.
 Jerry Lee Lewis recorded Crazy Arms.
 This scene below from the slightly fictionalized 1989 Great Balls of Fire movie (based on Myra Gail Brown’s autobiography by the same name) stars Dennis Quaid as Jerry Lee Lewis and Trey Wilson as Sam Phillips, and depicts a very similar recounting of events that Jerry Lee tells in his biography.
 In the background, the real Jerry Lee Lewis can be heard singing his re-recorded version of Crazy Arms.

 Back home in Ferriday after the audition, Lewis met his cousin J. W. Brown for the first time.
 J. W. was Jerry Lee’s father Elmo’s sister Jane’s son; the cousins had never met before because J. W. hadn’t grown up in Ferriday.
 J. W. was a young father of two, and wanted to become a musician himself (he would play bass guitar in Jerry Lee’s band).
 Jerry Lee was waiting to hear from Sam Phillips and at a loose end, so when J. W. invited Jerry Lee to move in with him at their home closer to Memphis, he did.
 Jerry Lee met J. W.’s son Rusty and his 12-year-old daughter Myra Gail Brown.